 2. Keep tenants safer and more secure

 One common misconception that many property managers have is that residents want flashy amenities in their buildings.
 However, you have to go back to the basics.
-According to the National Multifamily Housing Council and National Apartment Association, renters are most interested in security-related amenities such as video intercoms and smart locks.
+According to the National Multifamily Housing Council and National Apartment Association, renters in 2021 were most interested in security-related amenities such as video intercoms and smart locks.

 No matter how grand the building is with all its premium amenities, none of that matters if the building itself isn’t safe.
 Everyone deserves to feel safe both at home and at work.
 Thieves and trespassers are far more likely to break into buildings with old, legacy security systems because they’re relatively easy to bypass.